Formalizing Stack Safety as a Security Property: Properties by Example

 At step 5, the current principal's record is pushed onto the inactive list.
-Its return target is the return address of the call, and the stack pointer target is the stack pointer at the moment of call.
 The callee's view is updated from the caller's such that all \(\object\) memory locations become \(\sealed\).
-(For now we assume no sharing of memory between activations; data is passed only through argument registers, which remain active.
+(For now we assume no sharing of stack memory between activations; data is passed only through argument registers, which remain active.
 In the presence of memory sharing, some memory would remain active, too.)
 Function {\tt f} does not take any arguments; if it did, any registers containing them would be mapped to \(\object\), while any non-argument, caller-saved registers are mapped to \(\unsealed\).
-In the current example, only register {\tt a0} has a change in security class.
-All callee-save registers remain \(\sealed\) for all calls.
-Thus, if we varied the assembly code for the example slightly so that {\tt sensitive} was stored in a callee-save register (e.g. {\tt s0}) rather than in memory, its security class would still be \(\sealed\) at the entry to {\tt f}.
-At step 9, {\tt f} returns, and the topmost inactive view, that of {\tt main}, is restored.
+In the current example, only register {\tt a0} changes security class.
+All callee-save registers remain \(\sealed\) for all calls, so if, in the example, we varied the assembly code for {\tt main} so that {\tt sensitive} was stored in a callee-save register (e.g., {\tt s0}) rather than in memory, its security class would still be \(\sealed\) at the entry to {\tt f}.
+At step 9, {\tt f} returns and the topmost inactive view, that of {\tt main}, is restored.

 We now show how this security semantics can be used to define notions of confidentiality, integrity, and correct control flow in such a way that many classes of bad behavior, including the attacks in \cref{fig:f}, are detected as security violations.